jisosomppi/log-analysis/README.md

 sudo ./serversetup.sh

 ```
 Once the server setup script has completed its task, it will open a new firefox window (or tab) showing the Kibana dashboard at https://logserver.local.
-To make the page display without errors, add the `~/localCA.pem` file to the authorized certificates.
+To make the page display without errors, add the `~/localCA.pem` file to the authorized certificates (On Firefox: Preferences -> Privacy and Security -> View Certificates -> Import...).

 ### Client install
+*If you want to use Vagrant as your test client, you can use [this script](https://raw.githubusercontent.com/jisosomppi/log-analysis/master/salt/vagrantup.sh) to set up your client.*
 ```
 wget https://raw.githubusercontent.com/jisosomppi/log-analysis/master/salt/clientsetup.sh
 chmod +x clientsetup.sh
 sudo ./clientsetup.sh

 ```
+Enter your master's IP address (displayed at the end of the master setup script) and choose a name for your minion.

+### Testing
-Once the script is completed, run the command `sudo salt-key -A -y && sudo salt '*' state.highstate` on your server.
-This makes sure that all (both) of the clients are in the correct state.
-After this you can run the command `logtest` on the client to generate test entries in the system log.
-These entries should be visible
+After both the minion and master are set up properly, run the command `sudo salt-key -A -y && sudo salt '*' state.highstate` on your master.
+This makes sure that all of the salt minions (including the server) are in the correct state.

+To generate log data for Kibana to display, run the command `logtest` on the minion.
+You can leave the script running and access Kibana with the username and password you chose during the server setup.

+To view all collected log data, enter `*` as your index pattern, click next and choose `@timestamp` as the Time Filter.
+After this your data will be visible in the Discover tab.

 ## Script/module descriptions
 ### serversetup.sh